HeXiao2001/ProOE/README.md

 For any questions or suggestions, please contact: [hexiaoemail@csu.edu.cn](mailto:hexiaoemail@csu.edu.cn)

 ## Acknowledgments
-We thank Cdlib, NetworkX, Contextily, and other Python open-source libraries for their invaluable support in community detection, network analysis, and map visualization in this study.
+We thank CDlib, NetworkX, Contextily, and other Python open-source libraries for their invaluable support in community detection, network analysis, and map visualization in this study.

 ## License